barghavanii/DNN-LSTM-and-ARIMA-for-Supply-Chain/README.md

 # Supply Chain Optimization and Forecasting Models

-This project focuses on optimizing delivery schedules and forecasting monthly freight costs using various machine learning models, including DNN, LSTM, and ARIMA.
-The project involves extensive feature engineering and feature extraction on both structured and unstructured data.
+This project aims to optimize delivery schedules and forecast monthly freight costs for a pharmaceutical manufacturer using advanced machine learning models.
+We employed Recurrent Neural Networks (RNN), Long Short-Term Memory (LSTM) networks, and AutoRegressive Integrated Moving Average (ARIMA) models to achieve these goals.
+The project involved extensive feature engineering and extraction from both structured and unstructured data.
+Results and insights were visualized and presented on a Power BI dashboard for non-technical stakeholders.

 ## Project Structure